zabbix/zabbix/templates/app/veeam/enterprise_manager_http/README.md

 ***NOTE:*** Veeam Backup & Replication v13 also provides a native REST API on port 9419, separate from the Enterprise Manager REST API used by this template.

-A different Veeam Backup and Replication by HTTP template is required for monitoring the native VBR REST API.
+A different Veeam Backup & Replication by HTTP template is required for monitoring the native VBR REST API.

 > See [Veeam Data Platform Feature Comparison](https://www.veeam.com/licensing-pricing.html) for more details.